mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 - C is point of origin - C to A, C to B, C to D to E
 - Both are consistent with observed phylogenetic difference or drift. **The tree tells us which migrations happened first!**
 - Note "minimum moves" doesn't get us very far.
 Both have four moves!
+- Actually - somewhat mimics the debate between Ehret (2004) and Bellwood and Diamond (2003) about Afrasan or Afroasiatic cultures/languages.
 ---

 # Basic Model:
 - Assume a full, rooted binary tree
-   - Tree with $z$ terminal nodes/taxa/cultures will have $z-1$ internal nodes, which are the minimal number of geographic moves needed to span the tree.
+   - Tree with $k$ terminal nodes/taxa/cultures will have $k-1$ internal nodes, which are the minimal number of geographic moves needed to span the tree.
 - Current locations coincide with historic locations
 - All constituents of the tree observed
 ---